Fort Dodge Senior High School

-Fort Dodge Senior High School (commonly abbreviated FDSH) is the only public high school in Fort Dodge, Iowa.
+Fort Dodge Senior High School (commonly abbreviated FDSH) is the only public high school in Fort Dodge, Iowa, United States.
 The school is located in the north-central part of Fort Dodge between Martin Luther King Drive and North 25th Street.
 It is a part of the Fort Dodge Community School District (FDCSD).

 In addition to Fort Dodge, Badger and Otho are in the district boundaries, and therefore the high school's attendance boundaries.
 The district also serves the Coalville census-designated place.

 History

 Currently covering 248300 sqft, Fort Dodge Senior High School was built in 1958, replacing the 1922 building.
 The swimming pool and additional physical education areas were completed in 1974.
 The last addition, the vocational area, was completed in 1979.
 Its open-floor design and industrial-style architecture is representative of the spacious neo-futuristic school designs that originated in California and other warmer climates during the middle to late 1950s.
 In 2008 and 2009, the kitchen, cafeteria, and surrounding sections of the interior received extensive renovations, part of a five-year plan to improve the student environment and to update the decor.
 The band, choir, and orchestra rooms were remodeled in 2009.
 Additional renovations are planned to classroom areas as well as athletic/fitness facilities.
 These updates are expected to cost more than $50 million and are planned to be completed in short phases over many years.